 Off-road enthusiasts usually have vehicles with all the bells and whistles needed for backcountry adventures.
 One piece of necessary equipment is a winch, which can get you out of tight situations or help others in a rough spot.
 But a working winch is only as good as its solenoids.
-You don’t want to get stranded by a bad solenoid, so it may be time to learn about your winch solenoids.
-Let’s get started!
+You don’t want to get stranded by a bad solenoid (been there), so it may be time to learn about your winch solenoids.

 What Is a Winch Solenoid?